Yuhala/pmem-yuhala/README.md

 git clone https://github.com/Yuhala/pmem-yuhala.git

 ```
-Place the two folders : `queue-array` and `queue-list` in the `pmdk/src/examples/libpmemobj` directory.
+Place the two folders : `queue-array` and `queue-llist` in the `pmdk/src/examples/libpmemobj` directory.
 This is a quick and dirty way to ease compilation later.
 This directory should be your main working directory.

 ### Compiling and Testing the queue-array program
 #### Quick intro